riscv-admin/composable-custom-extensions/wbs.md

 spec-uapi User space API [1w, 4w, 6w]

-  Means to discover a CX by CX GUID.
-  Means to request a CX by CX GUID.
-  Means to select CX(s) to perform custom instructions/CSRs.
-  Means to indicate actionable errors.
-  discuss: Means to request another CX instance by CX GUID.
-  discuss: Means to release a CX instance.
+  Specify an API that provides a uniform CX programming model including CX naming, discovery, versioning, CX selection, and error handling) and correct composition of CX libraries.

+  If necessary the API will support both the singleton CX model and the multiple CX instance model.

 spec-li Logic interface [8w, 12w, 16w]